boatbomber/FreedumbStore/README.md

 **Budget Cost per function:**

-*A is available chunks, C is used chunks, / is or (lower in MemoryStore, higher when reaching over to DataStore)*
+*A is available chunks, C is used chunks, / is BestCase/WorstCase*

 | Function   | Datastore Gets  | Datastore Sets | Memorystore Gets | Memorystore Sets  |
 |-----------:|:------|:------|:------|:------|